KeshKunal/fittrack_api/README.md

 ## 📖 API Usage

-The interactive API documentation is automatically generated and available at `http://127.0.0.1:8000/docs` after running the application.
+The interactive API documentation will be available at `http://127.0.0.1:8000/docs` after running the application.

 ### Key Endpoints